Select 3 treatments from 7 options, from head massage to deluxe pedicure

 As devout followers of these sacred hours (fortunately in the Mother City, the deals usually go on for even longer than just one hour), we have searched high and low to bring you a guide to the top spots offering happy hour specials in Cape Town.
 So, gather the crew, synchronise your watches and collect your spare change, because the bargain boozing starts NOW.

-The deal: Reduced price for cocktails (R42, jumbos R46, mocktails R32,) wine and gin specials change regularly
+The deal: Reduced price for cocktails, wine and gin specials

-END YOUR WEEK RIGHT WITH HAPPY HOUR AT THIS CITY HOTSPOT
+END YOUR WEEK RIGHT AT THIS CITY HOTSPOT

 Why settle for one hour when you can have two?
 La Parada Constantia Nek and Bree Street have a Happy Hour promotion from Monday to Friday between 5pm and 7pm where you get 2-for-1 selected beers and wine.
 Instead of going straight home, catch up with a few friends and enjoy these excellent specials at La Parada.
 Also check out the Sunday Funday event with DJ Rene the Frenchman.